jce-il/project-template/README.md

 # Hadasa - Rehabilitation App

 ### Our Vision
-Deliver a product to improve the condition of people suffering from Aphasia.
+Deliver a product to improve the condition of people suffering from [Aphasia.](https://en.wikipedia.org/wiki/Aphasia) <br/>
-Create a platformthat will provide them with means for communication and self expression.
+Create a platform that will provide them with means for communication and self expression.

 ![project logo](images/Hadasa%20-%20Logo.jpg)